Javklin/tp_analyse_code_EPSI/README.md

 40 unused assigments should be removed
 7 base – 2 maintenant

-41 Exported compenant access should be restricted with appropriate permissions 7 base – 6 maintenant
+41 Exported component access should be restricted with appropriate permissions 7 base – 6 maintenant

 42 Array designators should be on the type not the variable